astraeus-lab/supervisord-go/README.md

-# supervisord-go
+# Supervisord-go

-Re-implements supervisord in golang
+Re-implements supervisord in golang.